- Beta Snapshot in stable channel

 - Create a new project

 - Build a release app

 - Add desktop support to an existing Flutter app

 - Plugin support

-With desktop support, you can compile Flutter source code to a native macOS Desktop app.
-Flutter’s desktop support also extends to plugins—you can install existing plugins that support the macOS platform, or you can create your own.
+Desktop support allows you to compile Flutter source code to a native Windows, macOS, or Linux desktop app.
+Flutter’s desktop support also extends to plugins—you can install existing plugins that support the Windows, macOS, or Linux platforms, or you can create your own.

-To create a Flutter app with desktop support, you need the following software:
+To create a Flutter application with desktop support, you need the following software: